pablosproject/pablosproject.com/content/about.md

 <br/>

-Today I'm mostly freelancing and always looking for new challenges.
+Today I'm working with startups and always looking for new challenges.

 You can find me on the internet as `@pablosproject`.